 IRVING, Texas -- Tony Romo swears things will be different in 2013.

 After a three-interception game against Detroit in 2011, Romo said he had to stop trying to do too much.
-After a four-interception game against the New York Giants in 2012 -- a month after a five-pick game against Chicago -- Romo made a similar proclamation.
+After a five-interception game against the New York Giants in 2012 -- a month after a four-pick game against Chicago -- Romo made a similar proclamation.

 For the most part he answered those calls with only five interceptions in final 12 games in 2011 and six in the final nine last season, however, three came in the winner-take-all finale against Washington.

 “My job is going to be to protect the football,” Romo said.
 “That’s my No. 1 job going into every football game and I’m going to do the job that this team needs to win the football game. ...
 Obviously the No. 1 thing for me will be not having anything negatively happen.
 When I say that it’s not just turnovers, it’s negative plays, getting us into the right plays and doing the things that can get us out of other things.
 A lot of that stuff falls on the quarterback’s plate and that’s a good thing especially when you’ve been in a system for an extended period of time throughout the experiences.
 I’ll go into it with the right frame of mind and do what needs to be done.”

 In 2011, Romo finished with 31 touchdown passes and 10 interceptions.
 His 19 interceptions last year were tied for the most in the NFL with Drew Brees.
 In 2009, Romo had a career-low nine interception and 26 touchdowns passes.